[SOLVED] `react-basic-hooks` hello world?

 </html>

-After executing spago bundle-app and opening index.html in a browser you shall see the buttons.
+5. Execute spago bundle-app and open index.html in a browser.
+You shall see the buttons.

 The code begs a question: why does it use unnecessary “root” div wrapper, can’t it just use body tag?